Acheyos/reading-notes/README.md

 ***Reading 09***
 This reading covered SOP's.
 While I have never created an SOP, I am familiar with the structuring and utilization of them.
 ***Reading 10***
+This is an Intro to the VEEM software, a tool that we can use for migrating , updating, and more for VM's.
 ***Reading 11***